bmartino1/docker-sftp/README.md

 ## Paths/Files
 There is a /stage folder that has the orginal configs.
 The entrypoint script will remake the /config a Volume is not need to run this docker.
 The Entypoint Script has had some updates and the Docker Log will be able to explain and show issues.
-Fail2ban and sshd have ben updated and scirpts/configs updated.
+Fail2ban and sshd have ben updated and scripts/configs updated.
-If you want to make edits to sshd, fail2ban, and jails configurations asl long as they exisit in /config they will be deployed and used.
+If you want to make edits to sshd, fail2ban, and jails configurations as long as they exist in /config they will be deployed and used.
-A major edit was done to use the ubuntu package mainterners files and our edits to run are now using the .local file the prefered way...
+A major edit was done to use the ubuntu package maintainers files and our edits to run are now using the.local file the preferred way...

-Entrypoint Script will make any missing files and set correct permission for anny add configs and user keys...
+Entrypoint Script will make any missing files and set correct permission for any add configs and user keys...

 ### SSH
 | Path | Required | Function |